oracle-devrel/technology-engineering/cloud-architecture/oracle-apps-erp/ebs-migration/ebs-starterpack/files/ebs-migration-template-v1.md

 ##### Authentication and Authorization for OCI

-The provisioning of respective OCI administration users will be handled by ACME.
+The provisioning of respective OCI administration users will be handled by Customer.

 ###### User Management